Metastatic Brain Tumors

-What are the signs and symptoms of metastatic brain tumor?
+What are the symptoms of brain metastases?

-Common signs and symptoms
+Common signs and symptoms of brain metastases include:

-Weakness in the arms or legs
+- Weakness in the arms or legs

-Loss of balance
+- Loss of balance

-Behavior and personality changes
+- Behavior and personality changes

-Blurred vision/vision disturbance
+- Blurred vision/vision disturbance

-About one third of patients with another type of cancer will develop one or more metastatic brain tumors.
-The risk for metastatic brain tumors begins to increase after age 45 and is highest in those over 65.
+About one-third of patients with another type of cancer will develop one or more metastatic brain tumors.
+The risk for metastatic brain tumors begins to increase after age 45, and is highest in those over 65.